 The Boss eventually breaks out of this hell with the help of Kinzie, only to get thrown in another simulation.
 This time, it’s a version of Saints Row: The Third’s city of Steelport, with all traces of the Saints’ influence erased and Zin structures and propaganda in every corner.
 Luckily, you learn very quickly that in this world you are not a mere mortal.
 You are a superhero.
 You got the touch.
 You got the power.
 When all hell’s breakin’ loose, you’ll be right in the eye of the storm!

-Indeed, as a major departure from the previous Saints Row games, SRIV is more akin to an open world superhero game like Crackdown or Prototype.
-You no longer have any need for vehicles unless you’re in a mission that requires them, you can jump a tall building with a single bound, you can glide, you can shoot fire and ice from your hands, you have the power of telekinesis… once you have upgraded your powers enough, you are basically a god.
+Indeed, in a major departure from the previous Saints Row games, SRIV is more akin to an open world superhero game like Crackdown or Prototype.
+You no longer have any need for vehicles unless you’re in a mission that requires them, you can jump a tall building in a single bound, you can glide, you can shoot fire and ice from your hands, you have the power of telekinesis… once you have upgraded your powers enough, you are basically a god.
 As such, your objective is to weaken the simulation in order to break yourself and all your friends out of Zin captivity and to kill Zinyak.

 Naturally, you won’t have any powers in the real world (except for health regen), but that’s just a minor detail.
 Superpowers were introduced to the Saints Row series in the Trouble With Clones DLC for The Third, but in that game they were temporary and only available in a single mission, and obviously they were nowhere near as fleshed out as they are now.